 Storm King is an outdoor museum with some naturally occurring landscape features, like the view of Schunnemunk Mountain.
 However, many landscape features are designed and maintained by people, such as the grassy fields and Museum Hill.
-Show students the Oral History video of architect Joyce Rutherford, who reshaped the indoor and outdoor space of Storm King along with her husband, landscape architect William Rutherford, Sr. What did students notice about Storm King's buildings and landscape in the video?
+Share the Oral History video of architect Joyce Rutherford, who reshaped Storm King's indoor and outdoor spaces along with her husband, landscape architect William Rutherford, Sr. What did students notice about Storm King's landscape in the video?

 At Storm King, art and landscape interact.
-Many artists choose specific areas to place their artwork, and they consider how the shape and size of their sculpture will work with the landscape around it.
-Storm King's grounds team might also add hills or flatten the ground to create the perfect site for a sculpture.
+Many artists choose specific areas to place their artwork, and Storm King's grounds team might also add hills or flatten the ground to create the perfect site for a sculpture.
 When students visit Storm King, they'll have a chance to explore artworks from different perspectives, like looking down on them from a hill and then standing right under them on flat ground.
 As a warmup, invite younger students to look at their hand from multiple perspectives (from below, from above, up close, far away, etc.) and see what they notice.
 Sculptures at Storm King might also help students notice different things about the space around the artworks, such as repeating the shape of a mountain or framing the clouds in the sky.